 HOME+PLUS Home Buyer Down Payment Assistance Program:

-Eligibility: First-time and repeat buyers (depends on product variant); available statewide through approved lenders.
+Eligibility: First-time and repeat buyers depending on product variant; available statewide through approved participating lenders.

-Offerings: Paired with a 30‑year fixed first mortgage (conventional/FHA/VA/USDA).
+Offerings: Paired with a 30-year fixed first mortgage (conventional/FHA/VA/USDA).
 Assistance commonly up to 4% of the first mortgage for down payment and/or closing costs.
-Assistance may be offered as a forgivable or deferred second lien depending on the product.
-See the lender product matrix for forgivable-term options. (homeplusaz.com).
+Assistance may be offered as a forgivable or deferred second lien depending on the product—see the lender product matrix for forgivable-term options.
+See AzIDA HomePlus pages and the lender program summary below. (homeplusaz.com).

 Requirements / typical ranges:

-• Household income: statewide cap updated to approximately $155,386 (effective April 6, 2026); county/AMI-specific limits may also apply — confirm by county and loan product.
+- Household income: statewide cap updated to approximately $155,386 (effective April 6, 2026); county/AMI-specific limits may also apply — confirm by county and loan product.
+(HomePlus program summary (PDF)).

-• Debt-to-income: commonly evaluated by AUS; guideline examples: ≤45% typical (up to ~50% may be possible with strong compensating factors or higher credit scores).
+- Debt-to-income: commonly evaluated by automated underwriting systems; guideline examples: around ≤45% is typical, up to ~50% may be possible with compensating factors or stronger credit—verify with your lender.

-• Forgiveness: some HOME+PLUS forgivable options are written to forgive over 60 months (5 years); non‑forgivable/deferred options are also used — check the specific product summary. (lender product summary).
+- Forgiveness: some Home+Plus forgivable second options are written to forgive over 60 months (5 years); other Home+Plus second liens are deferred but not forgivable—check the specific product summary. (lender product summary).

 Arizona Is Home (AIH):

-Benefits: Below‑market 30‑year fixed mortgage combined with DPA (commonly 4% in current AIH lender materials).
+Benefits: Historically a below-market 30-year fixed mortgage combined with DPA (commonly 4% in many program materials).

 Local & County Programs (Examples):

-Many cities and counties run additional forgivable or deferred DPA that stack with statewide programs.
-Below are official program highlights—always verify with the local admin site or approved lender.
+Many cities and counties run additional forgivable or deferred DPA that can stack with statewide programs.
+Below are official program highlights—always verify with the local admin site or an approved participating lender.

 Maricopa County